Yankees recall OF Frazier after 2½ months at Triple-A

+Clint Frazier is back in the Bronx, and he’s hoping to pick up where he left off — in the batter’s box, at least.

+“Same as it’s always been,” he said.
+“Just go out there and try to do damage.”

-NEW YORK (AP) — The Yankees have recalled brazen young outfielder Clint Frazier from Triple-A more than two months after sending him down amid a roster crunch.
+The Yankees recalled the brazen young outfielder from Triple-A before Sunday’s game against Oakland, more than two months after sending him down amid a roster crunch.

-Frazier rejoined the team before Sunday’s game against Oakland as rosters expanded for September.
-The 24-year-old hit .283 with 11 homers and an .843 OPS in 53 games with New York this season, becoming a fan favorite before several embarrassing miscues in the outfield led to booing at Yankee Stadium.
+Frazier’s call-up comes as rosters expand for September.
+The 24-year-old hit .283 with 11 homers and an .843 OPS in 53 games with New York this season, becoming a fan favorite for his powerful swing and flashy, custom-made footwear — he had pictures of his mom’s cats painted onto a set of spikes for Mother’s Day.
+Then he made several embarrassing miscues in the outfield, leading to hearty boos at Yankee Stadium.

 Frazier was demoted in mid-June and called it a “tough pill to swallow.”
 The move came after the club acquired slugger Edwin Encarnación and with Giancarlo Stanton and Aaron Judge nearing returns from injury.
 Frazier has been with Scranton/Wilkes-Barre since, even as the Yankees’ injury woes continued.
 The club has set a major league record with 29 players on the injured list this season.

+The confident redhead was frustrated by the demotion — he even deleted all Yankee-related items from his social media — but said he wasn’t stunned to be left in Scranton/Wilkes-Barre for so long.

+“I guess nothing surprises you really anymore,” he said.
+“I’m just happy to be here right now.”

-Frazier was in the lineup Sunday, batting seventh as the designated hitter.
+Frazier was in the lineup Sunday, batting eighth as the designated hitter.

+“Obviously, have an opportunity to come back and help a really good team be a little bit better maybe,” Frazier said.
+“Just trying to do my part.
+Whatever that is, I’ll do it.”

+New York tasked Frazier with improving his defense.
+His demotion came two weeks after he made a trio of misplays in a Sunday night game against Boston.

 New York also recalled right-handers Ryan Dull and Chance Adams from Triple-A, signed left-hander Tyler Lyons to a major league deal and transferred right-hander David Hale to the 60-day injured list.